 A floor or desk lamp can add a cozy glow and a comfortable homey feeling to a room.
 Be sure extra light bulbs are stored safely.

-Always keep in mind that anything brought into a memory care facility is at risk for becoming lost or damaged.
+Always keep in mind that anything brought into a memory care facility is at risk of becoming lost or damaged.

 Don’t bring anything irreplaceable unless losing it is an acceptable outcome.
 Insure anything of value.
 Renter’s insurance is a good idea to maintain in memory care.